Crow: The Destroyer

 “This morning.”
 Lynda wrung her hands anxiously.
 “Please.
 Get Steven.”

 “He’s not allowed here.
 You know that.”

 “It wasn’t his fault!”
 Lynda yelled.
 “Look at her!”

 “We have a Calmer coming to treat her.”

-“Steve used to do that.
-He was really good.”
+“Then find Steve.
+He used to do that.
+He was really good at it.”
 Lynda looked at Melissa.